hermeznetwork/docs/docs/developers/glossary.md

 A coordinator is our term for rollup block producer.
 At any one time there is one coordinator responsible for collecting transactions and creating blocks on the rollup chain.

 ## Data Availability
-Hermez approach determines that anyone can reconstruct the full tree state by just collecting data from the L1 chain.
+Hermez approach determines that anyone can reconstruct the full tree state by just collecting data from the mainnet.
 This is done by not having any dependency of third parties holding essential data to reconstruct the full state.
 This feature ensures liveness of the system, meaning that no third party needs to be active in order to provide data to rebuild the state tree.

 ##  Forging
 Forging refers to the creation of a batch of layer 2 transactions (off-chain), creation of the proof and the subsequent (on-chain) verification of the attached zk-SNARK.